x86-512/Metamorpheus/README.md

 # Polymorpheus
-__This project is undergoing rewrite to reduce overcomplexity and add support for new features__
+__This project is undergoing rewrite to reduce overcomplexity and to simplify the process of adding new features__

 Polymorpheus is a polymorphic shellcode obfuscator that is designed to evade signature-based antivirus solutions and payload-based IPS Systems.
 For now, I have focused on adding static detection evasion mechanisms, but I might add dynamic detection evasion soon as well.